xieweiAlex/English_Learning/words/2023/words-June.md

+Under the supervision.

+Amidst the every day bustle of house chores and errands, they flowed with an impressive coordination and efficiency.

+externality.

 After two decades of lawlessness, Afghanistan has a government able to enforce its writ.
 An acrimonious debate about covid's origins will rumble on.
 cavalier